wikimedia/design-codex/RELEASING.md

 Edit the `resources/lib/foreign-resources.yaml`, and find the Codex section.
 It looks like this:
 ```
 codex:
+  ...
+  version: 1.2.33
   type: tar
   src: https://registry.npmjs.org/@wikimedia/codex/-/codex-1.2.33.tgz
   integrity: sha512-wFjrN7mbwPG0P8F3pJiiT9w6s50UlGqz1badAdnvyfWfitkkz3Sa6rCcGsd8+vHHzd0qmONF3eRQ9qgZE0uDJA==
   dest:
     ...
 ```
-Update the version number in the URL to the new version number (e.g. `codex-1.2.34.tgz`).
+Update the version number in the `version` field and in the `src` URL to the new version number (e.g. `codex-1.2.34.tgz`).
 Then get the new integrity value by running the `make-sri` command:
 ```
 $ php maintenance/manageForeignResources.php make-sri codex
 ... checking 'codex'